Getting a new puppy is a wonderful experience, but it can be a little intimidating too.

 The noise and sheer scale of the water, for example.
 Take some time to stand by the waves with your puppy in your arms, taking in the sea spray and the sound of the ocean.

+Sit on a bench on the seafront and watch fun.
 Get him used to seeing all the activities that take place there, from ball games to kite flying.

 3. The School Gates

+The school gates are a fantastic place to get puppies used to young kids.
+They will make lots of noise, and in their droves want to say hello, pat or cuddle your tiny puppy.
 However, there is a pitfall here.
 If you are a single man, I absolutely do not recommend going and standing at the school gates with a puppy, when you don’t have a child at the school.

 If you are single and want to socialise your pup to children, get in touch with a friend or family member who has school age kids and go with them to pick up or drop off.
+This will prevent any awkward questions, or potential embarrassing misunderstandings!

-4. The Supermarket
+4. The Super Store

 Let your pup get used to the rumble of trolleys being pushed around, and the clunks as the carts are stacked together.

+Get in the mix of people standing waiting outside, or coming in and out.
 Remember, you are there to expose your pup to everyday experiences, so standing a long way away and feeling shy will unfortunately achieve a lot less than putting yourself and your puppy out there.

-5. The Bus Shelter
+5. The Bus Stop

 Public transport, especially if you live in a city or town, is a great way to get your pup to meet lots of different people.
 As well as contributing to their acclimatisation to roadside noise.